fukurosan/kiwicomponents/docs/README.md

 ## What is Kiwi Components?
 Kiwi Components is an SDK for web browsers.

-Kiwi Components aims to be a library that simplifies typically difficult or boilerplate-heavy parts of web application development.
-The SDK is in particular made for large, advanced applications with complex requirements.
-Kiwi Components allows you to easily add windows, toasts, context menus and the like to your application through a declarative API.
+The library aims to simplify typically difficult or boilerplate-heavy parts of web application development, and enables you to easily add functionality like window management, notifications, context menus and a whole bunch more through a declarative API.

+The entire library is framework agnostic, and purely built on standard HTML, CSS and JavaScript.
+This means that regardless of what other technologies you are working with Kiwi Components will be compatible with them.

-In some sense this entire library is pure self-defense.
+In some sense one could argue that this entire library was made out of pure self-defense against a myriad of requirements and needs from projects.

 ?> Note that Kiwi Components is still in early beta.
-Feel free to use it for prototyping and fun, but beware of using it in production just yet.

-## At a glance
-- Window Management
-- Notifications
-- Menus (Context Menus, Dropdown menus, etc)
-- Tooltips
-- And more!

 ---